Pediatric electroencephalogram (EEG)

 If your child has epilepsy or another seizure disorder, some procedures performed during the EEG (such as flashing lights or blowing on a pinwheel) might trigger a seizure.
 Sometimes this is done intentionally to gather additional information.
 If your child does have a seizure, the care team will immediately treat and take care of them.

-What to expect with a Pediatric Electroencephalogram (EEG)?
+What to expect with a pediatric electroencephalogram (EEG)?

 EEGs are common tests.
 Your care team will have careful instructions about what you and your child should expect.

-What to expect before an Electroencephalogram (EEG)?
+What to expect before a pediatric electroencephalogram (EEG)

 Before an EEG, your care team will cover the medications your child uses, because some medications interfere with the test.

-What to expect during an Electroencephalogram (EEG)?
+What to expect during a pediatric electroencephalogram (EEG)

 The technician will measure your child’s head and mark where they will place electrodes.
 They may rub a gritty cream on those places to help the electrodes stick better.
 They will then glue the electrodes on each spot that they marked.
 Some children may find this part of the process a little uncomfortable.